Location Analysis: Peterborough-Stamford Wild Hunt - Part Four

 Margaret is the pallid lady on the left.

 Certain aspects of Harry's birth are not well explained by Pembroke Castle's depiction of the event.
-Lady Margaret's quick re-dressing and perfect coiffure is one.
+Lady Margaret's quick re-dressing and perfect coiffure is one of them.
 Her composure so soon after a birth that apparently tore her from nape to nose is another.

 The midwife's ignorance of how to properly hold a human neonate is a third.
 Although it may be explained by her horns.
 Perhaps she trained in an off-world nursery.